EngreitzLab/eQTLEnrichment/README.md

 ```

 ## Config files
-The pipeline requires two config files.
+The pipeline requires three config files.
 The required inputs are outlined below.
 1. **Main config file** - an example file is included at: `config/config_example.yml`.
 The following fields are required:
 	- **outDir:** output directory name
 	- **methodsTable:** configuration file with information about predictors (see below for specifications)